Menditect/documentation/additional/01-howtos/generate-test.md

 This document describes how to make MTA generate tests, as alternative to creating tests manually.

-Generating tests is implemented in different pages and levels in MTA.
+You can generate a test from Mendix Studio Pro, or from inside MTA.
 The aim of generating a test is to speed up test scripting, by using the Mendix model information available to MTA.

 ## From Mendix Studio Pro